Latinum-Agentic-Commerce/x402-chrome-extension/README.md

 ## Using the Extension

 1. Navigate to any website that returns **HTTP 402** responses with x402 payment requirements, such as https://latinum.ai/merchant
-2. The extension automatically captures the request and shows a **popup** with invoice items, total amount, and a **Pay Now** button
+2. The extension automatically captures the request and shows a **browser notification**
+3. Click the extension icon to view all captured payment requests
+4. Click on a request to see the invoice details
+5. The extension will show payment buttons for each installed wallet:
+   - **Single wallet**: Shows "Pay with [Wallet Name]"
+   - **Multiple wallets**: Shows separate buttons for each (e.g., "Pay with MetaMask", "Pay with Phantom (Solana)")
+   - **No wallet**: Shows "No Web3 wallet detected.
+Install MetaMask or Phantom."
-3. Click **Pay Now** to initiate the payment flow (MetaMask integration)
+6. Click your preferred wallet button to initiate payment
+7. The wallet will open automatically to approve the transaction
-4. View stored requests by clicking the extension icon – each request card includes a delete button
+8. Each request card includes a delete button to remove it from storage

 ### Inspecting the data
 Open the extension popup's DevTools (`Right‑click → Inspect popup`).
 In the **Console** you can run: